“So, a small group from deeper in the Pantheon?” Jane asked.

 I wasn’t sure why she’d turned that down.
 Surely no one could harm her, and she’d killed Ninja yesterday easily enough.
 Maybe it was the fear of Death.

 We were all conscious of it.
-New arrivals from deeper inside of Pantheon territory should have been rare, aside form the Hosts.
+New arrivals from deeper inside of Pantheon territory should have been rare, aside from the Hosts.
 For them to show up right after we arrived kind of indicated that they were a response, of some sort.
 We had to be alert for Death slipping in without our knowing, then picking one of us off to break our Link.

 The Host would do the rest.
 For all of Preventer’s bullying, Dale’s heroics, it was only the fact that they thought they couldn’t kill us that was keeping us alive, I was pretty sure.
 If we lost the Link then those of us who weren’t Preventer would have to leave fast.

 “I didn’t feel like changing my name,” said Beth.
 “Why can’t there be a new God?”